1. Overview

 - UserId: The ID of the user to update in the organization.

-- Role: The new role for the user (Viewer, Editor, Admin).
+- Role: The new role for the user.
+Accepted values: Viewer, Editor, Admin.

 Output:

-- ErrorMessage (string): Error message description, returns empty string on success.
+- ErrorMessage (string): Error details if any, empty string otherwise.

 5. Example Usage